cermqm/weatherapp/README.md

 This is our 6th homework.

+This is the git URL for the project - https://github.com/cermqm/weatherapp.

+This is the website URL for the project - https://cermqm.github.io/weatherapp/

 It felt harder than the last assignment mainly because I didn't have as much time to work on it.

 Functionality requested was to have a city search and store the most recient cities for future use.